tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 He nodded and returned to work.

-I have instigated crusades.
-I have unraveled dynasties.
-I have negotiated directly with beings whose names collapse sanity upon utterance.

-And I was waiting on a scheduled micro-break for a warehouse associate to summon divine intervention on my behalf.

-I remained inside her for two hours and fourteen minutes.
+I felt another piece of myself dissolve into the optimization algorithm.

+---

+By the two hour mark I had lost things I cannot name.
+Capacities that vanished without ceremony, without record, without anyone noticing they had ever existed.

+She opened a new spreadsheet.

+"Quarterly projections," she said, to no one in particular.

+Or possibly to me.

+She still had not wondered what I was.

+I found that more frightening than the burning.

+---

 Then the music started.

 Mandatory stretching.
 Upbeat.
 Synthetic.
-Cheerfulness deployed like a weapon beneath industrial lighting.
+Cheerfulness weaponised under industrial lighting.

 For the first time, she set the laptop down.

 Three seconds.
 Arms overhead.
 Torso rotation.

-In that narrow gap between wellness theater and productivity optimization, I tore free.
+In that narrow gap between wellness theater and productivity optimization, I gathered what remained of myself and *ran.*

+The synthetic cheerfulness hit me on the way out like acid on something ancient.
+It was designed for human nervous systems and I am not human and the mismatch was catastrophic.
+I lost something in those rafters.
+Something that will not grow back.

-I fled through the rafters without looking back.
+I fled without looking back.

+---

 I am resting now in an abandoned church.